Privacy Policy

 6.2 Advisor support and participant guidance

-• GDPR Article 9 basis: explicit consent
+• Typical basis: explicit participant consent

 6.3 Security, fraud prevention, and service integrity